jyaymie/siftora-frontend/README.md

 - As a user, I want to add photos so that I can easily reference them when I am deciding on a shade in store.

 ### Original Wireframes

 ![siftora-original-wireframes](https://user-images.githubusercontent.com/104411072/182657461-70927e5b-36ed-424c-933c-325a0e96a5a2.png)

 ## 👩‍💻 Technologies

-This frontend React application utilizes JSX, React-Bootstrap, React Router, as well as Axios (for fetching data).
+This frontend React application utilizes JSX, React-Bootstrap, React Router, a custom React hook, localStorage, and Axios.

 ## 🛠 Installation